 -Knowledge of equipment operation and maintenance;

 Each year, between one and three new farm businesses join the program as incubators, receiving subsidized rental rates, business planning support and mentorship from established growers.
+Click here to see available land for the 2015 season.

 Beginning Farmer Support